CMProductions/sdet-technical-test/README.md

 We will evaluate your programming skills and web automation skills.

 ## Task 6 - API testing & test case generation
-Here you'll find a REST API:
+Given the REST API:
 https://developers.giphy.com/docs/api/endpoint#search

-This is a sample call to retrieve a list of GIFs: http://api.giphy.com/v1/gifs/search?q=funny+dog&api_key=dc6zaTOxFJmzC
+And this call to retrieve a list of GIFs: http://api.giphy.com/v1/gifs/search?q=funny+dog&api_key=dc6zaTOxFJmzC

 Your third task is to extensively test that API endpoint.
 You can use the provided *api_key*: it’s a public key for testing out that API.
 Please, read the documentation before starting.